Difference Between Aim and Goal

 1. Aim can be divided into objectives.
 Goal are the steps to reach an end.

 2. Aim are Long-term outcomes.
-Goal are short-term outcome.
+Goal are short-term outcomes.

 4. Aim has a general purpose and is based on the intention.
 Goal has a specific purpose.

-5. Aim deals with the aspirations of an individual or the company.
+5. Aim deals with the aspirations of an individual or a company.
 Goal deals with the achievement and target of an individual or the company.

 Difference Between Aim and Goal